optozorax/unasanu/content/en/index.md

 ---

-The "Game of Life" cellular automaton is Turing-complete, meaning you can build a computer or a Turing machine on it.
+The Game of Life cellular automaton is Turing-complete, meaning you can build a computer or a Turing machine on it.
 Here is an example: (source with interactive simulation [\[11\]])

 {{ image(path="../ru/game_of_life_turing_machine.png", scale="2/3") }}

 ---

-In the interactive visualization `oimo.io/works/life` [\[12\]] (works on the phone too), the "Game of Life" is simulated on itself both inwardly, infinitely small, and outwardly, infinitely large:
+In the interactive visualization `oimo.io/works/life` [\[12\]] (works on the phone too), the "Game of Life" is simulated on itself:

 {{ image(path="../ru/game_of_life_on_itself.png", scale="2/3") }}